juladora/storyhunt-workshops/Workshop Week 1/Playground/Readme.md

-In the PlayGround directory you can upload your test files and practice.
+In the PlayGround directory you can upload your test files and practice!